 His video marketing emails through BombBomb are usually simple, quick shots of him updating prospects on the housing market, sharing his own personal insights, and leveraging valuable information to connect with buyers, sellers, and past clients in a more personal way.
 (He’s recorded and sent over 100 video emails through BombBomb!).

 Ann Rudd, of the Ann Rudd Group in Charlotte, NC gets her whole team in on the fun.
-Even when team members balk at putting themselves on screen or they scrutinize their appearance, or the way they sound, and let insecurities distract them.
+Even when team members get nervous at putting themselves on screen.
+It can nerve-wracking to put yourself out there at first, but Ann has some advice:

-Her team regularly incorporates video messages into their email campaigns.
-It’s a fresher way to present information and really drums up rapport between agents and prospects with the face-to-face experience.
+So far it’s worked to motivate the team.
+They regularly incorporate video messages into their email campaigns.
+It’s a fresher way to present information and really drums up rapport between agents and prospects with the face-to-face experience so many of us are lacking right now.

 Here are some of their tips to get the best results: